Tazahnae/tazahnaes-sandcastle/README.md

 # Tazahnae’s SandCastle – Level 1 Sandbox

 Welcome to **STEAMforME**! 🎉
-This sandbox was built by **Tazahnae Matthews, Program Coordinator**, for our students to explore coding in a fun, safe environment.  python3 -m venv .venv source .venv/bin/activate pip install -r python/level1/requirements.txt
+This sandbox was built by **Tazahnae Matthews, Program Coordinator**, for our students to explore coding in a fun, safe environment.
 ---

 ## ✏️ Editing in GitHub (No CLI Needed)